 Spreadsheet.com allows you to view your workbook's data in different ways.
 We refer to these different layouts as views.
 Whenever you're in a worksheet, you're viewing data through a view.
 But there are multiple types of views to showcase different data in different ways.

-- Sheet Views —spreadsheets with all the usual functionality plus Spreadsheet.com's added features.
+- Sheet Views — traditional spreadsheets with all the usual functionality, plus Spreadsheet.com's unique features

 - Kanban Views — a card-based view that lays out rows as cards in scrollable stacks

 - Gantt Views and Project Management — interactive project management charts that allow you to visualize work as a timeline or series of visual dependencies

 - Form Views — a shareable and embeddable form where columns serve as fields and form submissions become new rows in the worksheet